 Here are a few things that could be standing in the way of you and that extra special print.
 First and foremost, if you want to learn how to print photos at home, take a look at these common mistakes to avoid!

 Prints lean towards the dark side (force pun, anyone?).
-This is because computer monitors are lit from behind, often quite brightly!
+This is because computer monitors are lit from behind, and often quite brightly!

 When we go to print that photo out, we may be shocked to see how much of a difference that backlighting made.